 Refiguring interest.
-If you disposed of a corporate debt instrument or acquired it from another holder during 1998, see the discussion under Bonds Sold Between Interest Dates in chapter 1 of Publication 550 for information about refiguring the interest shown in box 2 of Form 1099-OID.
+If you disposed of a debt instrument or acquired it from another holder between interest dates, see the discussion under Bonds Sold Between Interest Dates in chapter 1 of Publication 550 for information about refiguring the interest shown in box 2 of Form 1099-OID.